tubiz/woo-paystack/readme.txt

 == Changelog ==

+= 5.4.1 - February 1, 2019 =
+*   Fix: Split payment not working properly when the split payment transaction charge setting field is empty

 = 5.4.0 - December 9, 2018 =
 *   New: Add support for Paystack split payments
 *   New: Display Paystack fee and Paystack payout amount on the order details page